 Steps echoed on the hall and stopped.
 A pause.
 A quick rap on the metal door by a hand used to such things.

-“Prisoner 09141966045, your death sentence has been signed by Commander Che Guevara.
+“Prisoner 09141966045, your death sentence has been signed by Commander Guevara.
 You will be executed at seven in the morning, tomorrow.”

 The words were meant to be, and were delivered as, a punch to the solar plexus.
 He responded accordingly.

 Silence.
-The steps echoed away from his cell.
+Steps echoed away from him.

 His breathing became labored, as if someone were standing on his chest.
-The cell was collapsing in on him.
+The cell was collapsing on him.
 After all this time, after keeping away the panic of being swallowed by his cell, he could feel his mind giving.
 His fear: there would be a fire and no one would come to get him out.
 He would burn to death, trapped.
 And now his fear had exploded into something else, and he could no longer keep it at bay.